Perfect Cherry Blossom: Development

 The first demo of Perfect Cherry Blossom was released at the 63rd Comiket on December 30, 2002.
 Another demo with only the MIDI soundtrack was released freely online on January 26, 2003.
-The final version was released on August 17, 2003, in the 64th Comiket, while distribution in doujin shops started on September 7 of that year.
+The full game was released on August 17, 2003, in the 64th Comiket, while distribution in doujin shops started on September 7 of that year.
 ZUN, the only member of Team Shanghai Alice, made another version of the game for the first Reitaisai, held on April 18, 2004, where a score attack tournament was held.
 This version features changed dialogue and background music for the Phantasm stage.
 The new track is included in the doujin CD Cradle -tōhō gegakushi den- (Cradle -東方幻樂祀典-) by Sound Sepher.

+Due to many fans asking him about the names of the nameless mid-bosses in Embodiment of Scarlet Devil, ZUN decided to have a name and character profile in-mind while designing the Stage 4 midboss character Lily White.
+ZUN also has noted that designing the boss patterns for the Prismriver Sisters was difficult, due to various bugs.

 ZUN stated that Perfect Cherry Blossom is "not a very smart game", saying that since many new people are playing his games, it would be nice to have more fan service, but it is just more of the same.
 He says that this is on purpose, since doujin games give him the freedom to create what he likes as opposed to game companies where the main goal is to attract new customers.

-Reception
+Reception and legacy

 In a review for Sick Critic, Max Broggi-Sumner said that "Perfect Cherry Blossom is a fantastic sequel, taking everything that made EoSD great and improving on it.
 With more playable characters, more welcoming mechanics, a second extra stage, a debatably better soundtrack, and just as entrancing bullet patterns, PCB is fantastic for both newcomers to the series who just want to beat the game on normal, as well as veterans who’re good enough to focus on getting a high score on Lunatic difficulty."
 On GameSpot, Perfect Cherry Blossom had an average user rating of 9.4/10.

 According to ZUN, Perfect Cherry Blossom was the most popular Touhou Project game in the series.

-Game Rant ranked it as the 5th best Touhou Project game, praising it for being among the most accessible titles in the series.
+Sometime after its release, he has noticed an increasing number of derivative works that, to his surprise, covered various genres.Game Rant ranked it as the 5th best Touhou Project game, praising it for being among the most accessible titles in the series.
 British comedian and journalist Charlie Brooker, in his video game review show Gameswipe, presented Perfect Cherry Blossom as an example of the shoot 'em up genre that "masochistic maniacs actively enjoy dipping into".
 He said the game "sort of resembles a firework display being sick".